March 2014 • Canon 60D camera

 After our break and the million photos we all snapped, we made our way back down the path we took.
 The rocky, slaty, gravel section that we hiked up and now down hid a nice surprise: fossils.
 This area is of geological interest as millions of years ago everything was under a deep sea.
 We continued back to town soaking up the final views of this beautiful trek.

 This was so far the highlight of the trip and one of the top hiking treks I have done in my life.
 We all reward ourselves with crepes and ice creams back in El Calefate at the excellent Viva La Pepa that we discovered after visiting the Perito Moreno Glacier.
 Tomorrow we were crossing the border to the Chilean side of Patagonia for 3 days of camping and hiking.

 As this is the Patagonia region, the weather can change drastically at a minute’s notice.
 Come prepared with layers that you can strip off and put back on again.
 The famous Patagonia winds is no joke so bring a warm hat and some gloves.
 A wind-proof rain jacket is a must!
 If you plan to take a lot of pictures then the gloves will make it more comfortable in the chilly winds.

 Oh and don't forget the sun block!
 The trek takes you quite high up so you need the extra protection for your skin.
 Bring snacks/pack lunch and plenty of water/drinks as this is a long hike and will be stopping a fair bit.
 Our team was quite fit and healthy so we made it up and back down quicker than most trekkers on this trail.

-Trekking through the patagonia landscape to see the mighty Fitz Roy
+Trekking through Patagonia to see the mighty Fitz Roy mountain